ethereumdegen/bevy_material_tool/Readme.md

-# Material Overrides Plugin for Bevy
+# Material Overrides Tool for Bevy

 This Rust crate provides functionality for loading materials from a `.glb` file and additional material configuration data from a separate file.
 It supports hot-swapping materials in a Bevy scene using two custom components: `MaterialOverrideComponent` and `MaterialOverrideWhenSceneReadyComponent`.